pauldcomanici/babel-plugin-auto-logger/README.md

 - Data type: Object
 - Default value: specific for every log level
 - Details:
-  - allows you to use your own method name for logging API
+  - allows to use your own method name for logging API
+  - ability to control when this log level will be used (only for warn, info & debug) based on regular expression that tests source or function name

 #### loggingData.name
 - Data type: String